-Contributing Member

-Someone who is currently employed by a scheduled or admitted body and is making contributions from pay to the Pension Scheme.
-Such a person is sometimes referred to as an "active" member.
+Contributing Member Someone who is currently employed by a so admitted body and is making contributions from Pension Scheme.
+Such a person is sometimes rean "active" member.

 Deferred Member Someone who was once a contributing member and who has chosen to leave his or her accumulated contributions in the Fund to benefit from a pension in due course.
 Pensioner/Dependant Member Someone who is receiving benefits from the Fund either as a former contributor or as a dependent of a former contributor who has deceased.